 Our whole family loves the pets

-The majority of homeowners who have invited us into their homes are happy that we have a son.
+While not all homeowners are keen to have us house sitting with a child, the majority of homeowners who have invited us into their homes are happy that we have a son.
 They can see that he loves to engage with and play with the pets, they get a lot of attention from Makai.
 He is high energy and the pets are usually high energy too.
 Makai always wants to get to know the pets, he tracks our regular housesits by the pets personalities!

 Homeowners know that their pets will be entertained and engaged and well looked after.